railsgirlswgtn/fan-fiction-github-challenge/README.md

   * `git stash` and `git stash pop` are quite useful commands. `git stash` basically hides away all of the changes you have made and not committed, then `git stash pop` brings them back out again.
   * If none of these are working, you might not be in the right directory - try `pwd` to see what directory you are in, `ls` to see what folders are in the directory you are in, and `cd fan-fiction-github-challenge` if you're in the parent directory.

-* ###### You know, I don't even like/haven't even read Harry Potter, but I do want that GitHub sticker/the joy of knowledge.
+* ###### You know, I don't even like/haven't even read Harry Potter/don't ship the ship this story is shipping, but I do want that GitHub sticker/the joy of knowledge.
-  Why not create a new file in this repository?
+  Why not create a new file in this repository and start another story?